LandSciTech/ODMAP-NOBMWG/CODE_DESIGN.md

   1. Add the new element_type and export function call to the `switch` call in `output$protocol_download`

-To run the local version of the app open the ui.R file and click Run App in RStudio.
-Or run `shiny::runApp()` in the console.
+To run the local version of the app call run_metadata()